Urgenda Foundation v State of the Netherlands: Court of Appeals

 The Dutch government appealed the ruling over multiple actions through 2018 to the Court of Appeals at the Hague.
 The state argued that the District Court's orders exceeded the trias politica, the Dutch's separation of powers, by creating environmental policy through its rulings.
 In these appeals, Urgenda further stressed the human rights issue, and introduced assertions that the Dutch government was bound by Articles 2 and 8 of the European Convention on Human Rights (ECHR) to address emissions, which the state refuted.
 The Court of Appeals ruled in October 2018 upholding the 25% emissions reduction order.
 The Court of Appeals rejected the state arguments that the order exceeded the separation of powers: the ruling was non-specific and did not specify the legislation of how to achieve the target, and because the matter was related to human rights, including those from the ECHR, the courts had the authority to issue such rulings.

 Supreme Court

 The state then lodged an appeal to the Supreme Court of the Netherlands.
 The Supreme Court issued its rejection of the appeal on 20 December 2019 and upholding the 25% reduction requirement.
 In its ruling, the Supreme Court affirmed that the Dutch government was responsible for management of carbon dioxide emissions for the country and was bound to protect human rights.
 The ruling reiterated from the Court of Appeals that "every country is responsible for its share" of emissions.

+A key part of the judgment rejected that because other countries would cause global warming whatever the Netherlands did, that the state did not have responsibility.